 Q: How do I train my animal to be a therapy animal?

-Some handlers and dogs benefit from basic obedience classes, as the Pet Partners evaluation tests basic skills, such as sit, come, walk nicely on a leash, down, and leave it.
+Some handlers and dogs benefit from basic obedience classes, as the Pet Partners evaluation tests basic skills, such as sit, stay, come, walk nicely on a leash, down, and leave it.
+Be sure that you, or any trainers you work with, always using positive reinforcement methods.
 Taking an obedience course also assists with the socialization part of therapy work.
 We highly suggest that you take the Canine Good Citizen (CGC) test.
 It gives you a good idea of how you and your dog do in a testing situation, and is a good basis on which to build your therapy dog skills.

 Q: Does Denver Pet Partners train animals to be therapy animals?